Banking shares slump despite U.S. assurances that deposits are safe

 Bigger lenders such as Bank of America and Wells Fargo also fell.

-The falls in bank share dragged down broader indexes, with the Dow Jones Industrial Average down 0.6% as of early morning.
+The falls in bank shares initially dragged down broader indexes, but they recovered later, with the Dow Jones Industrial Average up 0.6% as of mid-morning.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.